 We had the Jahgoo Baby Bath Support from John Lewis first time round which was great but we got rid of it and it has since been discontinued so I’d quite like to try the Angel Care baby bath support this time round.
-Anything of a similar design will infinitely make bath time a lot easier and a lot less scary, especially with a new baby.
-We used it from our first bath time when our little lady was only 2 weeks old and are still using it now 5 months on.
-They don’t cost very much, but are worth their weight in gold!
+Anything of a similar design will make bath time infinitely easier and a lot less scary, especially with a new baby.
+We used it from our first bath time when our little lady was only 2 weeks old and were still using it five months on.
+Baby bath supports don’t cost very much, but are worth their weight in gold.

-2: Moses basket.
-Now I never had any intentions of getting a Moses basket initially.
-It was only at the insistence of my husband, mother in law and a friend that I conceded, and boy am I glad I did.
-My original plans were to have the little lady sleeping in her cot in the nursery from day dot, but peer pressure, the health and safety guidelines and the delightful surprise gift of a Moses basket meant that she was bunking in with us in our room for the first six-ish months.
+I never had any intentions of getting a Moses basket the first time round and it was only at the insistence of my husband, mother in law and a friend that I conceded, and I was really glad I did.
+My original plans were to have the little lady sleeping in her cot in the nursery from day one (oh so naive), but peer pressure, health and safety guidelines and the delightful surprise gift of a moses basket meant that she was bunking in with us in our room for the first six-ish months.
 It was definitely something that made our lives that little bit easier.
-I didn’t realistically think through how wearing it would be to trek back and forwards to the nursery in the night, especially when breastfeeding, so I am eternally grateful that we have a Moses basket.
+I didn’t realistically think through how wearing it would be to trek back and forwards to the nursery in the night, especially when breastfeeding, so I was eternally grateful to have a Moses basket.
 This time round we have a SnuzPod which is even better because it allows baby to be right alongside the bed besides you which is perfect if you are breastfeeding like I am hoping to again.
-The only worth considering is that not all babies like and take to sleeping in a Moses basket, but that’s not something you’ll know until you have one.
+The only worth considering is that not all babies like or take to sleeping in a moses basket or crib, but that’s not something you’ll know until you have one.

-4. Widgey nursing cushion.
 As a breastfeeding mummy I highly recommend the widgey nursing cushion for making things that little bit more comfortable and easier on your arms.
 Not only does this fabulous cushion help with breastfeeding, but it doubles up a support for baby and for helping guests, particularly little ones hold baby.
-This cushion has been used and abused in our house so much so that we’re ended up getting two and will definitely be getting another one the second time round.
+This cushion got used and abused in our house, so much so that we’re ended up getting two and will definitely be getting another one the second time round.

 We started off in the beginning with one of those spiral travel toys that you wrap around the handle of the car seat.
 But after one or two journeys with it we realised that it just keep slipping and falling, and then were really surprisingly advised by Mamas and Papas that they are not actually supposed to be used in the car !
-Luckily a friend gave us a musical mobile that you can attach to the car seat which was ingenious and took us from having a baby who hated being in a car seat and in the car, to one that is happy and easily soothed the instant she is put in there.
+Luckily a friend gave us a musical mobile that you could attach to the car seat which was ingenious and took us from having a baby who hated being in a car seat in the car, to one that was happy and easily soothed the instant she was put in there.
 I never thought I would love a musical mobile so much and will definitely be repurchasing one again.

-So there you have it, my top six new parent essentials.
-Do you have any new parent essentials that you would add to this list?
+So there you have it, my top eight new baby essentials.
+What would you add to this list?